kubevirt/user-guide/vm-life-cycle.md

 ### Listing virtual machines

-VMs can be listed by querying for VM objects:
+VirtualMachines can be listed by querying for VirtualMachine objects:

 ```bash
 $ kubectl get vms